Frequently Asked Questions about our hands-on Endo CE program

 Note that your application to CDSBC must be submitted a minimum of 3 weeks prior to the course, and the application itself, once approved, is valid for one year.

-What skill sets or knowledge will I be able to apply at my practice on Monday morning following the course?
+What skill sets or knowledge will I be able to apply at my practice on Monday morning following this Endo training program?

-Is there a hands-on component to this course?
+Is there a hands-on component to this Endo course?

 This course is primarily a hands-on course.
-So yes, plenty of hands-on exercises… roughly half the course.
+So yes, plenty of hands-on Endo exercises… roughly half the course is spent in lecture, the other half involved in hands-on workshops.

 We have four faculty and max at 28 dentists.
-The ratio is roughly 7:1.
+The ratio is roughly 7:1, usually lower.

 How many hours of Continuing Education credit will I receive from taking BC Endo Solutions?